Table of contents

 The social groups include activities such as walking, gardening, pub trips and just hanging out, building friendships.

-They also hold a monthly support group for parents and carers of adults with autism.
+They also hold a monthly support group for parents and carers of autistic adults.
 This is in partnership with Carers in Bedfordshire and covers topics such as Housing, Benefits and Health.

 Copyright (c) Images provided by Autism Bedfordshire

-To find out more about Autism Bedfordshire, follow:
+To find out more about Autism Bedfordshire, follow the link below: